contao/docs/docs/dev/framework/filesystem/virtual-filesystem.md

 ## Working with files and directories

 ### Example

-Let's build a simple content element, that displays the contents of a single directory in the filesystem.
+Let's build a simple content element that displays the contents of a single directory in the filesystem.
 Our goal is to list *files only* and show their *path*, *file size* and - if set in the back end file manager - metadata *title*.

-For this example, we're using the virtual filesystem named `files` that is already configured by default in Contao.
+For this example we're using the virtual filesystem named `files` that is already configured by default in Contao.
 If you want to play along, this will be a good starting point:

 ```php